The intestinal flora - Why is it so important?

 • concentration problems

-• mood problems
+• mood issues

-limit alcohol, coffee, energy drinks
+- limit alcohol, coffee, energy drinks

-focus on cooked rather than raw vegetables
+- prefer cooked vegetables rather than raw ones

-consume regularly fermented foods
+- regularly consume fermented foods